eighteeneightythree/docs-1.0/content/Essential drugs and their dosing.md

 # Amiodarone

 Amiodarone is for some reason advertised as a class III antiarrythmic medication, but it is actually also a class I, II, and IV...
-It's use in cardiac arrest is not really supported by any evidence.[^1]
+It's use in cardiac arrest is not really supported by any evidence.[^1] It comes as a besilate salt.

 > [!tldr] Dosing
 > - 300mg IV for ventricular tachycardia or fibrillation, after the 3rd shock.